Duyong Island

-Pulau Duyong (Duyong Island) is a river island in the mouth of Terengganu River in the state of Terengganu, Malaysia.
+Duyong Island is a river island in the mouth of Terengganu River in the state of Terengganu, Malaysia.

 Etymology

-The former name of this river island was Pulau Peria, peria being the Malay word that means 'bittergourd', alluding to the shape of the island.
+The former name of this river island was Peria Island, peria being the Malay word that means 'bittergourd', alluding to the shape of the island.
 The name was changed to Duyong, a Malay word that means 'mermaid', after the residents of the island were allegedly reported to see two mermaids landing on its shore.

 Geography

-Pulau Duyong is located in Kuala Terengganu, and was previously divided into Pulau Duyong Besar and the smaller Pulau Duyong Kecil dan Pulau Ketam.
+Duyong Island is located in Kuala Terengganu, and was previously divided into Duyong Besar Island and the smaller Duyong Kecil Island dan Ketam Island.
 Nevertheless, sedimentation and reclamation have united it as well as changed its coastline substantially.
 The area of the island now is 2.7 square kilometers.
 A seaward extension has been developed into the Heritage Bay Resort (now Duyong Marina & Resort) which previously hosted the annual Monsoon Cup yacht race.
 This island is connected to Kuala Terengganu and Kuala Nerus via Sultan Mahmud Bridge.